invariantlabs-ai/docs/docs/index.md

 ## Getting Started as Developer

-The _Invariant Gateway_ **intercepts the LLM calls of your agent**, to implement _steering and guardrailing_on, without requiring major code changes:
+The _Invariant_ **intercepts the LLM and MCP calls of your agent**, to implement _steering and guardrailing_, without requiring major code changes:

 <br/>
 <div class='overview'>